 - Does my policy include all the things I need?
-Think about your needs when comparing policies.
-You may need roadside assistance bundled into your policy, for example.
+Think about your needs when looking for a new policy.
+You may want roadside assistance bundled into your policy, for example.

 - Do I understand my policy?
-Make sure you carefully read each policy’s fine print.
+Make sure you carefully read each policy’s Product Disclosure Statement (PDS).

-- Have I found the best insurance for my situation?
+- Have I found great value insurance for my situation?
 You can’t be sure, unless you’ve compared policies from different providers against one another.
 It’s easier than you think, and now is the time for you to compare car insurance.